-The spurs grow longer and start to curve while the legs look worn out.
-A close observation will reveal a few rings on the spurs and you can count those rings to know the age of your rooster in years.
+The spurs grow longer and curve while the legs look worn out.
+A close observation will reveal a few rings on the spurs; you can count those rings to know the age of your rooster in years.

 Comb and Face:

-You will always see some scars on your roosters’ comb as a result of constantly squabbling with each other.
+You will always see some scars on your roosters’ comb from constantly squabbling with each other.
 A sign of frostbite is missing comb tips.
 This is an indication that your rooster is one breeding season old.

 This period would be 1 year when the cockerel is fully grown and his fertility tested.
 A rooster and a cockerel are almost similar.
 The difference between the two is their age(about 9 months to one year)

 When is the rooster considered to be mature?

 A rooster starts to mate at 16 weeks despite having less fertility and inexperience.

 But most chicken keepers consider their roosters mature when they are one year old.

 Generally, a rooster that is in good health can live for about 15 years when subjected to the right conditions.
 But this is only possible if he is kept as a pet and not for meat production.